qqqjb/An-LLM-Enhanced-Weakly-Supervised-Framework/README.md

 # An-LLM-Enhanced-Weakly-Supervised-Framework

 This is the implementation of our paper:
-**"Enhancing Weakly Supervised Video Anomaly Detection via Spatiotemporal Context Modeling and Multi-Perspective Semantic Label Generation"**
+**"An LLM-Enhanced Weakly Supervised Framework for Securing Video Anomaly Detection in Consumer Devices"**

 ## Highlights